1. Keep debt in check

 6. Revisit your estate plan

 2020 was a stark reminder that plans can go awry in the blink of an eye.
 Keeping your estate plan up to date brings clarity and efficiency to a stressful process.
-Consider the following.
+Consider the following.- Update or create your will.

 - Double-check beneficiary designations (insurance policies, retirement accounts, investment accounts, property, trusts, etc.)